kimswchi/kju_visits/rodong.md

 ## Data Sources

-Information on dates and locations of Kim Jong Un's visits, and links to relevant articles and pictures were scraped from the [website of Rodong Sinmun](http://www.rodong.rep.kp/en/), North Korea's official state newspaper.
+Information on dates and locations of Kim Jong Un's visits, and links to relevant articles and pictures were scraped from the website of North Korea's official state newspaper, [Rodong Sinmun](http://www.rodong.rep.kp/en/).
 Exact locations, when known, were gathered via web search.
 Geographic coordinates for the locations were retrieved using the Google Maps API, accessed using code by [Jose Gonzalez at R-bloggers](https://www.r-bloggers.com/using-google-maps-api-and-r/).

 ## Packages